dseguy/php-error-messages/messages/call-to-undefined-function-%s().rst

 Description
 ___________

 This error is displayed when the called function is not defined.
+There are many places in the code where a function may be defined: in the PHP core engine, in PHP extensions, in dependencies, in the current file, in an included file.
+Also, since PHP 8.0, a function, disabled with the ``disable_functions`` directive, is shown as undefined, rather than forbidden.

 Example
 _______